Janet 1.2.0 Documentation

 (table? x) Check if x a table.

-(take-until pred ind) Given a predicate, take only elements from an indexed type that satisfy the predicate, and abort on first failure.
+(take-while pred ind) Given a predicate, take only elements from an indexed type that satisfy the predicate, and abort on first failure.
 Returns a new array.

 (tarray/buffer array|size) Return typed array buffer or create a new buffer.

 (tarray/copy-bytes src sindex dst dindex &opt count) Copy count elements (default 1) of src array from index sindex to dst array at position dindex memory can overlap.